CBonnell/draft-housley-lamps-macaddress-on/draft-ietf-lamps-macaddress-on.md

 The MACAddress otherName follows the general rules for otherName constraints in RFC 5280, Section 4.2.1.10.
 A name constraints extension MAY impose permittedSubtrees and excludedSubtrees on id‑on‑MACAddress.

+In the pseudo-code below, 'mask' is short hand for the bit string formed from the mask portion of a constraint (e.g. the last 1/2 of the constraint octets), similarly, 'value' refers to the bit string formed from the first 1/2 of the constraint octets.

+### Matching Rule

-To determine if a constraint matches a given name, the certificate-consuming application performs the following algorithm:
+To determine if a name matches a given constraint, the certificate-consuming application performs the following algorithm:

 1. If the name is 6 octets (representing an EUI-48 value) and the constraint is 16 octets (representing an EUI-64 constraint), then the name does not match the constraint.
 2. If the name is 8 octets (representing an EUI-64 value) and the constraint is 12 octets (representing an EUI-48 constraint), then the name does not match the constraint.